4S1ght/Soybean/README.md

 # Routines
 Routines are small pieces of code executed based on events that happen as you work on your project, such us when you modify a file or type a command in the terminal.

-Routines use Soybean's the [event handlers module](#event-handlers), a set of predefined methods to build tidy, easy to write procedures, such as moving a file, restarting a child process or calling a custom callback with your code.
+Routines use Soybean's [event handlers module](#event-handlers-module), a set of predefined methods to build tidy, easy to write procedures, such as moving a file, restarting a child process or calling a custom callback with your code.

 ## Launch routines
 Launch routines are really simple.
 All they do is run exactly once when soybean is spawned.
 This is useful when you want to prepare things before starting your work, such as fetching the remote.